infinitylogesh/infinitylogesh.github.io/_posts/2025-12-28-selfletter.md

 ### The problem

-I have been maintaining a reading list in a Notion database <i>(my first brain)</i> for a few years .
+I have been maintaining a reading list in a Notion database <i>(my first brain)</i> for a few years now .
 I clip/add any resources that I want to read to this list from my browser/phone.
 The goal is to have a quick way to collect resources without getting distracted by going too deeply into any particular one.

 This system works well if I read through all the resources I added the day before on the next day.
 But as you have guessed by now, this doesn’t always happen, and now I am in a situation where the reading list has 2000 resources to read.